 Unfortunately, the teaching landscape has greatly changed in China thanks to an increasing intolerance of foreigners along with an increase in the “red tape” required for teaching legally.
 This is not to say the demand for foreign teachers in China has decreased.
 Quite to the contrary, you will find Chinese schools falling all over themselves to hire you.
 So you need to be extra careful.

 Before you proceed to our job board, I highly recommend this article about teaching abroad in China.
-If after reading this sobering information, you are STILL interested in teaching in China, please proceed to our China teaching job board after you have read our terms & conditions.
+If after reading this sobering information, you are STILL interested in teaching in China, please proceed to our China teaching job board after you have read our ESL China Job Guide and terms & conditions.
 I also encourage you to join our China teaching forum and learn from others who are already teaching in China.
+And don’t forget to check out our free ESL lessons.
 Thanks for reading and good luck!